Hey Everyone!! This is ALL about Tarkenton and his journey!

 He was born with some of his intestines and left testicle on the outside of his body from where one of the shunts was and had apparently moved.
 So he went into surgery and transported to the level 3 NICU up the street.
 I will spare the details up until the next day other than I was being transported to the same hospital to be with him.

-He was on a breathing machine that was so strong it shook him.
+He was on a breathing machine called an oscillator that is so strong it shook him.
 We were told his chances at life were very small.
 But that they would try whatever they could that we wanted.
 Day in and day out we went to his room and sat there watching our premature newborn being shook and wondering if he'd ever leave the hospital.
 My husband and I would sit around his bed and hold his hand and just cry not knowing what life would be like for us since he had so much supporting him.
 I mean his lungs were underdeveloped, he had 1 small kidney and 1 cystic kidney, his lab work was coming back with super high numbers.

 Meeting after meeting being told the same thing created more of a reality of we were not going to bring our son home.

-The doctors spoke to us about his kidney levels being so high that we were looking at doing a very dangerous dialysis because the less dangerous dialysis he didn't qualify for due to his surgery.
+The doctors spoke to us about his kidney levels being so high that we were looking at doing a dangerous dialysis because the less dangerous dialysis he didn't qualify for due to his surgery.
 Until a few days later his lab work was coming back with lower numbers.

 June 9th the doctors decided to try and switch from the strong ventilator to a conventional one to see how he'd do but excepting little to nothing of a chance.
 We came in the room to machines going off and his doctor telling us he's breathing so well that the machine is actually trying to fight him to breath for him.